 About the Journal

-International Journal of Multicultural Education (IJME) is a free, peer-reviewed open-access journal for scholars, practitioners, and students of multicultural education.
+International Journal of Multicultural Education (IJME) is a free, peer-reviewed open access journal for scholars, practitioners, and students of multicultural education.
 Committed to promoting educational equity for diverse students, cross-cultural understanding, and global justice for marginalized people in all levels of education, including leadership and policies, IJME publishes three types of articles: (1) qualitative research studies that explicitly address multicultural educational issues; (2) conceptual and theoretical articles, typically grounded on in-depth literature review, which advance theories and scholarship of multicultural education; and (3) praxis articles that discuss successful multicultural education practices grounded on sound theories and literature.
 We encourage submissions resulted from meaningful and ethical collaboration among international scholars and practitioners.
 Submissions that advance from prescreening will be subject to originality-testing and double-blind peer review.

 IJME is included in several international indexes and databases such as ESCI (Clarivate Analytics), Scopus, ERIC, Ebscohost, and Google Scholar.
 Our ISSN is 1934-5267.